The Modern Knights’ Code of Chivalry

 - “Courteousness and consideration should be exercised at all times” (K.H.E.
 Customs).

 - The Knights’ “residence should be a place of peace.
-It should be a place where virtue habitually conquers vice, where pride yields to humility and charity covers a multitude of sins.
+It should be a place where virtue habitually conquers vice, where pride yields to humility and charity cover a multitude of sins.
 It should be a place where truth is spoken, deceit shunned, and corrections gently offered and graciously received” (K.H.E.
 Customs).

 To keep faith